 "Yes, more, more, fear me more, fear me from the bottom of your heart!"
 Grinning, Makiko brushed the man's lips with her right index finger.

 She turned the finger, pointing at her own face.

-Then she suddenly. plunged her fingernail into her own left eye, stabbing it to the root.
+Then she suddenly plunged her fingernail into her own left eye, stabbing it in all the way to the root.

 ".....!"
-The man's jaw dropped open in
+The man's jaw dropped open in shock.

-shock.